 In Lynmouth we have another alternative: upgrade to the welcoming and family-run Bath Hotel with its eclectic rooms, most with sea view.

-Total 5 nights in double/twin room, all breakfasts, 1 evening meal, 2 packed lunches, transfer to start of first day’s walk, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Total 5 nights in double/twin room, all breakfasts, 2 packed lunches, transfer to start of first day’s walk, luggage transfers between all hotels on walking route; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.